mulesoft/template-wday2snow-employee-aggregation/README.md

 # Run it! <a name="runit"/>
-Simple steps to get Workday to Service Now Employee Aggregation running.
+Simple steps to get Workday to Service Now Worker Aggregation running.

 ## Running on premise <a name="runonopremise"/>